- Home

 Sensitive data such as patient records (HIPAA), student records (FERPA), and Personally Identifiable Information (PII) on Massachusetts residents (Massachusetts Data Privacy law) require special handling, including encryption.
 If you obtain data from a third party for research, the provider may require special storage or restrictions on data access.
 Contact the IT Service Desk to arrange a consultation with the IT Security if you would like to discuss secure storage of your sensitive data.

-You may find that you are using multiple backup solutions at once, such as iCloud for your music and photos, Dropbox for personal files you share with your family, and OneDrive for UMass Boston files.
+You may find that you are using multiple backup solutions at once, such as iCloud for your music and photos and OneDrive for UMass Boston files.
 The important thing is to make sure everything is backed up, and nothing sensitive is stored incorrectly.
 Just remember: Only back up the files you want to keep!

 OneDrive

-Each licensed user (typically faculty, staff, and active students) has personal storage of 1 TB (one terabyte, or 1,024 gigabytes) which includes online versions of Word, Excel, and PowerPoint.
+Licensed users, including faculty, staff, and students, receive personal storage with online access to Word, Excel, and PowerPoint.
 You can collaborate with others and even work on a document at the same time as a colleague.
 In addition, there is an app that allows you to sync a folder on your computer to your OneDrive.
-Anything you keep in that folder is automatically backed up to OneDrive, and if you set up OneDrive Sync on a second computers, it keeps all the documents in sync, like Dropbox.
+Anything you keep in that folder is automatically backed up to OneDrive, and if you set up OneDrive Sync on a second computer, it keeps all the documents in sync.
 There is also an app that can access your OneDrive files on most mobile devices.

 Setting up OneDrive Sync in Office 365